marcsaav/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) ".forEach" does not return a new arrray, but instead goes through every item, no matter what, allows a callback function to mutate the array and does not require a return keyword to function.
+    ".map" returns a new array, allocates memory and stores return values, and requires the return keyword to function.
 2. Explain the difference between a callback and a higher order function.
+    A higher order function requires a callback function as a parameter, and uses the callback function to manipulate the other parameters given to it.
 3. What is closure?
+    Closure is the scope chain between an inner function and its outer function, and defines the ability of the inner function to call on variables located in the outer function.
 4. Describe the four rules of the 'this' keyword.
+    1. "this" if not defined or refernced to anything, will reference the window, or if in strict mode, be undefined.
+    2. "this" when used within an object method, references to the object it resides in.
+    3. "this" when used in call(), apply(), or bind() functions, referer to the object within the function's parameter.
+    4. "this" when used after a "new" keyword, refers to the object being newly created.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() allows us to carry over the parent class' attributes/methods, so that we don't have to copy them over again.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions